roberto-butti/segmint/README.md

 [AGPL-3.0](LICENSE.md) with an SDK exception:

 - **Server-side code** (PHP, Svelte, etc.) — AGPL-3.0.
 Anyone who modifies and deploys it as a service must open-source their changes.
 - **JavaScript SDK** (`segmint.js` / `segmint.min.js`) — MIT.
-Users can embed it in their sites without AGPL obligations.
-The SDK's permissive license ensures it doesn't contaminate your client-side code.
+It can be embedded in
+  client-side applications without applying the AGPL-3.0 license to that application.